pellared/otel-logs-talk/slides.md

 [click] You can use complex attributes and

-[click] You can also reuse the attributes accross signals.
+[click] You can also reuse the attributes across signals.

 [click] It is critical for libraries and frameworks adding OpenTelemetry instrumentation to make sure to not couple it to any other library like log4j.